Running simple experiments

 would in the first place submit a batch job and then stop.
 When the batch job executes, the first task (hpc.slurm.sbatch) would execute again, but do nothing because it already runs in a batch job.
 Then, the next task (base.echo) would be executed, writing the message to standard output in the batch job.

-Note that in the default runskript examples, submitting the job to SLURM is done behind the scenes in scriptlib/submit.yml.
+Note that in the default runscript examples, submitting the job to SLURM is done behind the scenes in scriptlib/submit.yml.
 The actual configuration for the batch job, such as account, allocated resources, etc, is configured according to the chosen launch option, as described below.

 Launch options